JoeJiang3936/Databricks/README.rst

 * Quasi-infinite scaling
 * Standaridized and Generalized
 * Capable of combining SQL, streaming, and complex analytics
-* Runs *everywhere*: Hadoop, Apache Mesos, Kubernetes, standalone, in the cloud (Azure, AWS, etc)
 * Accidentally a perfect fit for NGS and precision medicine
+* **Runs everywhere**:  Spark runs on Hadoop, Apache Mesos, Kubernetes, standalone, or in the cloud (Azure, AWS, etc).
+It can access diverse data sources.
+You can run Spark using its standalone cluster mode, on AWS EC2, on Hadoop YARN, on Mesos, or on Kubernetes.
+Ability to access data in HDFS, Alluxio, Apache Cassandra, Apache HBase, Apache Hive, and *hundreds* of other data sources.